EmmanuelAdara/EmmanuelAdara.github.io/_pages/about.md

   - /about.html
 ---

-I am Riley Visiting Assistant Professor in the [Department of Mathematics and Statistics at Binghamton University](https://www.binghamton.edu/math/).
+I am a Robert Riley Visiting Assistant Professor in the [Department of Mathematics and Statistics at Binghamton University](https://www.binghamton.edu/math/).
 I received my Ph.D.
 (2025) in Mathematics from [The University of Alabama](https://www.ua.edu/), Tuscaloosa, under the supervision of Prof. [Roger B. Sidje](https://math.ua.edu/people/roger-b-sidje/)